smbape/node-emgucv-autoit-generator/README.md

 ### \[optional\] Build the addon dll

-This shows how to put performance critical task in c++ functions, export those functions in a dll and the use it in autoit.
+This shows how to put performance critical task in c++ functions, export those functions in a dll and then use it in autoit.

 Look at `samples\tutorial_code\Histograms_Matching\calcHist_Demo.au3` for an example of usage.